Juliakas/C-projects-2017-autumn/README.md

 First University semester (2017 autumn) tasks written in C. Variables, comments and naming standard is part English, part Lithuanian.

-## Skills aquired after working with C tasks:
+## Skills acquired after working with C tasks:

 - C language syntax, basic library usage and basic programming concepts.
 - Pointers in C, their usage and basic concept of addressing.